Find The Saint

 Reflection

-Saint Vincent Ferrer, you lived a life of fervor and dedication to the truths of the Catholic faith, imparting the education you received to others through your witness and preaching.
+Saint Vincent Ferrer lived a life of fervor and dedication to the truths of the Catholic faith.
+He imparted the education he received to others through his witness and preaching.
 Come to the aid of all teachers and preachers to emulate your virtues with your same zeal for the house of the Lord.

 Prayers